 Sources for relevant key words include:

-If you are unfamiliar with the terminology you encounter while searching article databases (or while reading articles in journals) you may wish to refer to sources such as textbooks, dictionaries, and other reference resources in the field of study.
+If you are unfamiliar with the terminology you encounter while searching article databases (or while reading articles in journals) you may wish to consult reference materials such as textbooks, dictionaries, and other authoritative resources in the field of study.

-Contact your instructor if you are unsure if a particular topic is appropriate.
-It is usually wise to make sure you are on target with your topic before you begin to spend much time researching a project.
+Contact your instructor if you are unsure if a search term is appropriate to your topic.
+It is usually wise to make sure you are on target with your topic and terminology before you invest much time researching a project.

 There is a lot of content in this box, be sure to scroll down for additional tips/techniques.

-If you need a better understanding of Boolean logic and searching, here are a few resources to help:
+If you need a better understanding of using Boolean Operators in your searches, here are some additional resources:

-It is also important to be able to distinguish between review articles and research articles.
-A review article’s primary purpose is summarize, analyze, discuss, and provide an overview of previously published work on a topic, not to present new research.
-A research article is designed to present new research, methods, and/or findings.
-Research articles often employ the IMRAD (Introduction, Methods, Research, and Discussion) format.
-Below are a few articles of interest on this topic.
+It is also important to be able to distinguish between research articles and review articles.
+A research article is designed to present new research, methods, and/or findings, and often employs the IMRAD (Introduction, Methods, Research, and Discussion) format.
+A review article’s primary purpose is to summarize, analyze, discuss, and provide an overview of previously published work on a topic, not to present new research.
+Below are a few articles of interest on this topic:

-From the Publication Manual of the American Psychological Association, 6th edition, chapter 1:
+From chapter 1 of the Publication Manual of the American Psychological Association, 6th edition (2009):

-Journal articles are usually reports of empirical studies, literature reviews, theoretical articles, methodological articles, or case studies.
+Journal articles are usually chronicles of empirical studies, literature reviews, theoretical articles, methodological articles, or case studies.

 Categories of Journal Articles: